(C) 2014-2019, G. Forrest Cook

 Two copper braces were added to mechanically stabilize the front panel against the metal box.
 The brackets were made from 1/4" copper tubing, the ends were flattened in a vise and drilled to hold the mounting screws.

 A well-stocked junk box is the first place to start, your author scrounged most of the parts for this project from discarded electronics.
 The tuning capacitor came from an old radio and included a built-in gear-reduction drive.
 If you use a regular variable capacitor, a vernier dial is highly recommended.
 Tubes and sockets can be found at Antique Electrical Supply or on eBay.
 Home Depot, or any well-stocked hardware store will carry the electrical boxes and plumbing parts.

 Connect an antenna, power supply and audio amplifier or amplified computer speakers to the receiver.
 Be sure to ground the receiver chassis for safety and performance.
 A standard 40 meter ham radio dipole will work well with this receiver, a random longwire antenna will also be sufficient.
 Apply power to the receiver and let it warm up for a few minutes.

 All of the controls will interact with each other so it is a bit of an art form to get the receiver tuned to a station and peaked for the best signal.
 Once the controls are set correctly, the audio quality will be quite good.
+The Regeneration control will gradually need to be lowered as the Tuning control is changed to higher frequencies.
 If you tune to an active area on the shortwave band, multiple stations can be selected with just the Tuning control.

-This design can easily be modified to receive frequencies from the AM broadcast band up to 25 Mhz or so.
-Different bands can be covered by changing the resonant frequencies of the two tuned circuits.
+This design can be modified to receive frequencies from the AM broadcast band up to around 20 Mhz by changing the resonant frequencies of the two tuned circuits.

 Back to FC's Ham Radio Circuits page.